 “Painting has a lot of potential for claims, which is why I would say that anyone who does painting as a job should have insurance.
 Painters have general liability exposure, such as dropping paint or tools that could fall and injure a person or cause damage to property.
 Most insurance packages will have coverage for general liability issues like slip and falls.”

-Painters insurance is a wise and necessary investment if you work in the painting industry, whether you are an independent worker, a residential or commercial contractor or an interior or exterior specialist.
-Insurance requirements for each painting business will be unique but each needs at least some level of coverage.
-For most small business painters, coverage will cost between $400 and $800 per year.
+Painters insurance is a wise investment whether you are an independent contractor, a residential or commercial contractor, or an interior or exterior specialist.
+Insurance requirements for each painting business will be unique, but each needs at least some level of coverage.
+Most painters insurance costs start between $400 and $800 annually.